 Safety Inspection Check 5: Exhaust System

 While NC emissions inspections are relatively new, exhaust system checks have been around for years as a part of the annual safety inspection.
 This safety inspection step checks for removed, broken, tampered, or disconnected exhaust system parts and emissions control devices.
-Depending on your vehicle, this can include your catalytic converter, muffler, exhaust pipe, air pump system, EGR valve, PCV valve, oxygen sensor, and others.
+Depending on your vehicle, this can include your catalytic converter, muffler, exhaust pipe, air pump system, EGR valve, PCV valve, and oxygen sensor, among others.

 It used to be common for drivers tamper with these devices in an attempt to improve vehicle speed and performance.
 This practice has become much less popular over the years, so this check will likely only cause you to fail your safety inspection if an element of your exhaust system is failing.
 However, if you do choose to tamper with your emissions control devices, it could earn you a $250 fine in addition to a safety inspection failure.